choulab/lab-website/content/handbook/ordering.md

 ## Receiving items
 After the order has been placed, Leo will move the item record from the ‘request’ tab to the ‘month’ tab in the `Lab Purchasing YYYY` spreadsheet.
+Items will arrive in RS407.
 When you receive the item, do the following:

 - Place the packing list that comes with the item into the shared lab folder ‘PACKING LIST’.
 This is required for departmental auditing purposes
 - Use a permanent marker to record the receipt date on the item itself